tardis-sn/tardis-sn.github.io/content/team/community_roles.md

 #### Principal Investigator { .anchor-offset}
  - Guides the scientific and the educational activities of TARDIS
  - Advised by TARDIS Core

-#### TARDIS Core { .anchor-offset}
- - Team that oversees the activities and sets the goals for the TARDIS Collaboration
- - Identifies science opportunities that match TARDIS capabilities or coordinates the addition of capabilities
- - Identifies education opportunities such as workshops, lecture development, and outreach opportunities

 #### Ombudsperson { .anchor-offset}
  - Designated person appointed to address the concerns of community members and to uphold the code of conduct
  - Solicit and provide anonymized feedback to the TARDIS CORE team